Interchangeable Asian Cultures

 cultures often get lumped together into one general mishmash.
 This is not unique to Asia, however, as most people will do the same to African and European countries as well.
 People who are generally unfamiliar with the intricacies of Asian cultures will often confuse the country of origin of various phenomena, such as karate

-being a shortcut term for any Asian martial art, when karate is specifically Okinawan/Japanese in origin; note, however, that sometimes this confusion is justified: taekwondo (Korean) was directly inspired by karate (Japanese).
+being a shortcut term for any Asian martial art, when karate is specifically Okinawan/Japanese in origin.
 In places where the Asian and Nerdy

 trope exists, Asians from a variety of different cultures will be lumped together in the same stereotype.